icco/resume/resume.md

 I am an Eagle Scout and in my free time I enjoy contributing to open source projects, hiking, reading and listening to music.

-My goal is to obtain a software development job at a small company.
+My goal is to obtain a software development job at a small company, focusing on launching and building software for the web.

 ## Education